tjcw/screensavers/README.md

 I was rather taken with freeduc-cd 1.4.1 (still available from https://sourceforge.net/projects/ofset/files/freeduc-cd/1.4.1/ ) and GamesKnoppix ( http://mirrors.sandino.net/knoppix/GamesKnoppix-3.7-0.2-EN/ )
-and I wondered whether they coud be brought up to date.
+and I wondered whether they could be brought up to date.
 Most of the source is nowadays part of Debian, so I extracted the list of packages with 'dpkg' by running each in a VM and scp-ing the output to the hosting machine; I needed to use a CentOS 8 host because most linux